jhuckaby/Cronicle/README.md

 ### Redirects

-If you are running a multi-server Cronicle cluster with multiple master backup servers behind a load balancer, you may receive a `HTTP 302` response if you hit a non-master server for an API request.
-In this case, the `Location` response header will contain the proper master server hostname.
+If you are running a multi-server Cronicle cluster with multiple primary backup servers behind a load balancer, you may receive a `HTTP 302` response if you hit a non-primary server for an API request.
+In this case, the `Location` response header will contain the proper primary server hostname.
 Please repeat your request pointed at the correct server.
 Most HTTP request libraries have an option to automatically follow redirects, so you can make this process automatic.

-It is recommended (although not required) that you cache the master server hostname if you receive a 302 redirect response, so you can make subsequent calls to the master server directly, without requiring a round trip.
+It is recommended (although not required) that you cache the primary server hostname if you receive a 302 redirect response, so you can make subsequent calls to the primary server directly, without requiring a round trip.

 ## API Keys